A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Abstract

 \section{Abstract}

 We prove the geometric Bombieri--Lang conjecture for projective varieties which have finite maps to abelian varieties over function fields of characteristic 0.
 This generalizes the recent results of Xie--Yuan, which require either the hyperbolicity assumption or the non-isotriviality assumption.
-The proof is based on their strategy for constructing entire curves, but requires some new ingredients from algebraic geometry and Nevanlinna theory.
+The proof builds upon their strategy for constructing entire curves, yet hinges crucially on a new counting argument and draws substantially on tools from algebraic geometry and Nevanlinna theory to overcome various technical difficulties.

 [section] [thm]{Theorem} [thm]{Corollary} [thm]{Corollary} [thm]{Lemma} [thm]{Lemma} [thm]{Proposition} [thm]{Proposition} [thm]{Proposition} [thm]{Definition} [thm]{Assumption} [thm]{Conjecture} [thm]{Sub-lemma}